fabiolune/fabiolune.github.io/README.md

 ***

-> I am passionate about technology with several years of experience in end-to-end solutions focusing on bringing high value to clients and end users with special attention to performance, scalability, security, and costs.
+> I have a deep-seated enthusiasm for technology and a track record of several years in crafting comprehensive solutions.
+My primary goal is to deliver substantial value to clients and end users, with a particular focus on enhancing performance, ensuring scalability, fortifying security, and managing costs efficiently.

-# Education and training

-## PhD in Theoretical physics

-_Turin University_, 2001-2005

-## Master's degree in Physics

-_Turin University_, 1996-2001

 # Career history

-## Technical director/Cloud architect - Deltatre spa (2012 - )
+## Technical Director/Cloud architect - Deltatre spa (2012 - )

 During the last 10 years, I worked in the role of senior Developer, then Tech Lead, Technical Product Owner, and finally Technical Director.

-Key responsibilities:
+### Key responsibilities

 * design complex event-driven, highly scalable cloud software architectures
 * promote and ensure the adoption of coding, security, and DevOps best practices